heimrichhannot/contao-utils-bundle/README.md

 ### Optional Requirements

-Add following dependencies to your project composer file, if you want to use one of the following utils:
+Add the following dependencies to your project, if you want to use any of these utils:

 | Util                                                  | Dependency                                                             |
 |-------------------------------------------------------|------------------------------------------------------------------------|